stelzinga/MF/Management_Framework-Appendix.md

 - User Apps (Assets): Software running on Hardware and connecting to Server Apps i.e., a PC or Laptop with office software (word processor, mail, chat) and business software.
 Some User Apps can be standalone i.e., not connecting to a Server App.
 - Server Apps (Assets): core business functionality embedded in Software and running on Hardware.
 The Server App is thus Software + Hardware.
 In the Conceptual Framework the Server Apps also embeds *Data* e.g., orders, contracts, transactions, referential, static data, procedures.
 Server Apps are deemed running in a separate building called Data Center, but this is not necessarily true for smaller companies.
 - Suppliers (Suppliers): third parties providing essential services to the company e.g., data vendors, exchanges, brokers, but also building rentals (see below).
-- ⇆, ⇗⇙: Network Components assuring *connectivity*, the components that link everything together: Routers, Switches, cabling, telecommunications, etc. Connectivity is mostly assured by a combination of internal owned connectivity and Supplier owned connectivity.
-In the Conceptual Framework we mean the internally maintained connectivity.
-For example, if a telco line between two locations fails, then that is a Supplier owned issue.
+- ⇆, ⇗⇙: any Interaction -and thus dependency- between Components.
+It can include a chair and desk in an Office for a Staff for example.
+In the case of User Apps and Server Apps it concerns *Network* components like Routers, Switches, cabling, telecommunications, etc. In general, all Network connectivity is assured by a combination of company *and* Supplier owned Networks.
+In the Conceptual Framework, however, we mean the Company-maintained Network.
+For example, if a telco line between two locations fails, then that is a Supplier issue, even if it concerns a Network.

 The Components in the above diagram are few.
-In reality, however, *each* Component has most often many *Sub-Components*.
+In reality, however, *each* Component may have *Sub-Components* and of each there can be many instances.
 For example, a Company may operate out of two countries meaning two different Public Infras.
-In most cases there are  many Staff, using many User Apps (with each Staff having one or more PCs and/or Laptops).
-The Staff can operate from several floors in a single Office building or even across multiple Office buildings.
-The various User Apps connect to many Server Apps connecting to different Suppliers.
+In most cases there are  many Staff, using many different User Apps running on one or more PCs and/or Laptops.
+Staff can operate from several floors in a single Office building or even across multiple Office buildings in a single country.
+The User Apps connect to many Server Apps running on many servers connecting to different Suppliers.
 If one were to expand the above conceptual diagram into its possible Sub-Components then depending on the company, it can span many pages of diagram with a vast amount of detail.
-In this section most often the term *Components* is used to indicate both Components as well the more granular level of Sub-Components.
+In this section most often the term *Components* is used to indicate both Components as well the more granular level of Sub-Components and instances.

 ### Unavailability
-From the above Conceptual Framework, it is easy to see that for day-to-day Operations, every component needs to be available and operating as expected.
-Said differently, by (theoretically) *shocking* or *stressing* each component, an assessment can be made into the capacity of a company to sustain Operations if a Component is *unavailable* even if partially unavailable.
-Such assessment can then  help determine what would be required to be able to *continue* or *recover* the Activities that make up Operations.
+From the above Components, it is easy to see that for day-to-day Activities, every Component needs to be available and operating as expected.
+Said differently, by theoretically *shocking* or *stressing* each Component, an assessment can be made into the capacity of a company to sustain Operations were a Component *unavailable* even if partially.
+Such assessment can then help determine what would be required to continue the Activities that make up Operations.

+Unavailability Levels
 There are many ways to stress components.
-But the simplest way is to simply assume a component is either:
+But the simplest way is to simply *assume* a component is either not stressed, partially stressed or fully stressed, in other words a Components is:
 - 0% unavailable: fully available, 100% available
 - 50% unavailable: partially available, anything between 0% and 100% unavailable
 - 100% unavailable: not available, 0% available

+Unavailability Reasons
 Each Component has many different reasons to be (partially) unavailable:
 - Staff can be sick or having had an accident either directly or indirectly (family member).
-Or Staff can simply walk out on work e.g., a strike or resignation.
+Or Staff can simply walk out on work e.g., a strike or resignation, etc.
-- Hardware will fail at one point e.g., memory failure, cooling unit failure, disk failure, etc. This can impact both User Apps and Server Apps.
+- Hardware will fail at one point e.g., memory failure, cooling unit failure, electricity failure, disk failure, etc. This can impact both User Apps and Server Apps.
 - Software can fail as a result of a bug, end of license, etc. This can impact both User Apps and Server Apps.
 - Offices can become inaccessible due to a strike in relation to the company or become non-functional e.g., electricity outage.
 - Public Infra can become unavailable e.g., public transport failure or a general strike.
 - Network components are composed of both Hardware and Software (see above) and in addition, the cabling used between the Network components may be cut accidentally.

-Side Note:
+Relevance of Three Unavailability Levels
 Are the three Unavailability Levels realistic?
 Take for example Staff.
 Is a single person 50% available?
 Probably not, although scenarios could be devised where this is actually the case e.g., half day work.
 However, Staff often operates in Groups, and 50% of a Group not being able to show up for work is easier to imagine (viral disease, or half of them went out to dinner together and got food poisoning).
 Similarly for Office, is it really possible to have a 50% unavailable office?
 Well, yes: as mentioned above, offices can have multiple floors.
 One floor can be flooded and not another.
-For User Apps a similar concept can be applied, it may be that only a single User App is affected by a bug, and all other User Apps still work as normal, etc. As can be seen, in a larger company, where Components within the Conceptual Framework are composed of sub-components, it is very well possible to have Unavailability Levels of 50% or even more granular, like 10, 20, 30% etc.
+For User Apps similar logic can be applied, it may be that only a single User App is affected by a bug, and all other hundred User Apps still work as normal, etc. As can be seen, in a larger company, where Components within the Conceptual Framework are composed of sub-components and/or many instances, it is well possible to have Unavailability Levels of 50% or even more granular, like 10, 20, 30% etc. However, as discussed later, these do not improve a Managers ability to make decisions.

+Unavailability Symptoms versus Causes
+Note that although on paper it seems simple to establish which Primary Components are unavailable, there are many situations where it is not clear-cut.
+For example, a flaky access to a Server App may because the User App has a problem, or the network in between the Server App and the User App may be partially failing e.g., flapping network components, or the Server App itself does not work, or it has a has a dependency on another Server App which is not working or the network in between is not working well, etc, etc.

 ### Recovery Components
-Assuming all Components can fail, companies often opt for a duplication of their setup using *Recovery Components*.
+Assuming all Components can fail, companies often opt for *a form of duplication* of their setup using *Recovery Components*.
 Having such Recovery Components makes the company *resilient*.
-Resiliency or redundancy in a company's Operations is thus achieved through a full or partial secondary setup as follows:
+Resiliency or redundancy in a company's Operations is thus achieved through a secondary setup as follows:

 _____________________________________
             Public Infra